California's 14th congressional district

 California's 14th congressional district is a congressional district in the U.S. state of California.
-Eric Swalwell, a Democrat, has represented the district since January 2023.
+It is currently represented by Aisha Wahab, a Democrat from Hayward, who took office on September 2, 2026.
+Wahab won a special election to fill the vacancy left by the resignation of Eric Swalwell, who resigned amid allegations of rape and sexual misconduct.

-As of the 2022 United States House of Representatives elections, the 14th district is in Alameda County and includes the cities of Hayward, Pleasanton, Livermore, Union City, Castro Valley, and parts of Dublin and Fremont.
+As of 2022, the 14th district is in Alameda County and includes the cities of Hayward, Pleasanton, Livermore, Union City, Castro Valley, and parts of Dublin and Fremont.
 Immediately prior to that, the district included most of San Mateo County and the southwest side of San Francisco.

+With a Cook Partisan Voting Index of D+20, the district is tied with California's 29th congressional district as the 13th most liberal out of the 52 districts in California.